-Also check exactly what you’re getting for your fee, such as whether the service includes packing, as well as insurance for any breakages.
+Also, check exactly what you’re getting for your fee, such as whether the service includes packing, as well as insurance for any breakages.

 Moving home checklist

-Confused.com has just launched HelpMeMove, a free, interactive moving home checklist.
+Take a look at HelpMeMove – it’s a free, interactive moving home checklist.

 It also comes with an iPhone app so you can keep up-to-date on what needs doing when.